Laser Safety Classification, Equipment, and Inspection

 - The inspection of laser equipment (both machinery and safety equipment).

 - The review of laser facility designs.

 - A regular audit inspection and ongoing compliance with the aforementioned requirements.

-The use of all Hazard Class lasers (ie. IIIa, IIIb, and IV) must be approved by the Environmental Health & Safety Office (EH&S) before installation or use.
+The use of all Hazard Class lasers (ie. 3R, 3B, and 4) must be approved by the Environmental Health & Safety Office (EH&S) before installation or use.
 In addition, any acquisition, transfer, and/or removal of Hazard Class lasers must be made known to the Environmental Health and Safety Office.
-Laser devices which are assembled at the University of San Francisco may receive a hazard evaluation by contacting the EH&S Office.
+Laser devices that are assembled at the University of San Francisco may receive a hazard evaluation by contacting the EH&S Office.